menu

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Melbeta is worth considering.

-Melbeta is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Melbeta does not have a public transit system used by locals to get to and from work.

 Melbeta ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 5.98% of people over 25 have a college degree.